ehsong/ehsong.github.io/_pages/research.md

 **Articles Under Review or Submitted**

 Song, E. E. Understanding the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance.
-Revise and resubmit.
+R&R.

 Song, E. E. Long-Term Effects of Authoritarian Repression: Evidence from the Gwangju Massacre in South Korea, 1980.
-Revise and resubmit.
+R&R.

 Song, E. E. The Political Origins of NGO Sector Expansion Under Authoritarianism: Evidence from Case Comparison of Three Post-Communist Countries.
 Under Review.